jimmyyentran/Grid-Routing/README.md

 ```

 ### 3 Bits Requirement
-Save memory usage by reducin the number of bits used.
+Save memory usage by reducing the number of bits used.
 ```
 Search 1                              Trace 1